doctor-g/angrycardinal-playn-demo/README.md

 This is a demonstration of the [PlayN](http://playn.io) game programming library.
 It is designed to show some of the interesting features of PlayN, particularly for the purpose of teaching game programming to undergraduate Computer Science students.
 This is a technology demo, not a complete or playable game.
+Note that while PlayN supports many platforms, this demo is limited to the Java and HTML5 platforms.

 The demonstration was originally designed for the [Consortium of Computing Sciences in Colleges Midwest](http://ccsc.org/midwest) 2015 Conference.